Why Do Gay Relationships Fail? Here are 6 Good Reasons

-Even in the so-called ‘post-modern world’ in straight relationships the women is subtly expected to and does bulk of the household chores.
+Even in the so-called ‘post-modern world’ in straight relationships, the women is subtly expected to, and does, the bulk of the household chores.
 This becomes much more complicated when it comes to gay men.

 Often the higher income partner will expect the lower income partner to take on the household responsibilities but the lower income partner won’t go for that because often the lower income partner is also working he just happens to make less money.

-Again in my experience almost no relationship is 50/50 whether it comes to money or things lie household chores.
+Again in my experience, almost no relationship is 50/50 whether it comes to money or things like household chores.
 Almost always will one partner do more housework than the other.

-Expecting a simple 50/50 split in almost any aspect of relationship, but especially a gay relationship, is a recipe for disaster.
+Expecting a simple 50/50 split in almost any aspect of the relationship, but especially a gay relationship is a recipe for disaster.
 You two need to work out who will do what.

 5. The Wrong Keys